 Malicious falsehood claims are sometimes made in tandem with, or as an alternative to, defamation claims.

 Although both malicious falsehood and defamation claims deal with publication of false statements the main difference between them is that a claimant in a malicious falsehood claim is not required to prove damage to reputation.
 Another advantage is that the 'single meaning' rule does not apply to malicious falsehood claims, so there may be tactical reasons for bringing a claim in malicious falsehood rather than defamation, although damages tend to be lower.

-A claim for malicious falsehood may be brought against a defendant who maliciously publishes a false statement which identifies the claimant, his business, property or other economic interests, and can be shown to have caused the claimant financial loss or to fall within one of the exceptions in section 3(1) of the Defamation Act 1952.
+A claim for malicious falsehood may be brought against a defendant who maliciously publishes a false statement which identifies the claimant, their business, property or other economic interests, and can be shown to have caused the claimant financial loss or to fall within one of the exceptions in section 3(1) of the 1952 Defamation Act.

-A typical situation in which a claim for malicious falsehood arises is where one competitor has made an untrue statement about another’s goods or services, which is calculated to cause it financial loss.
+A typical situation in which a claim for malicious falsehood arises is where one competitor has made an untrue statement about another’s goods or services, which is calculated to cause the competitor financial loss.
 Slander of goods or title are types of malicious falsehood.

 The claimant, or the claimant’s business, property or other economic interests, must be identified, whether by way of a direct or an indirect reference.

-The claimant must demonstrate that the statement has caused actual financial loss unless it falls within one of the exemptions in the 1952 Defamation Act (DA 1952):
+The claimant must demonstrate that the statement has caused actual financial loss unless it falls within one of the exemptions in section 3(1) the 1952 Defamation Act: